Rita Ora Brings The Heat Once Again With Revealing Braless Instagram Photo

 British singer and actress Rita Ora is known for posting jaw-dropping and revealing Instagram photos of herself.
 Her summer travels have prompted many photos of her in bikinis and skimpy clothing.
-Just earlier this week, she posted two photos of her in a new bikini, giving fans a generous view of her tanned body and rock-hard abs, as reported by the Inquisitr.
+Earlier this week, she posted two photos of her in a new bikini, giving fans a generous view of her tanned body and rock-hard abs, as reported by the Inquisitr.

 The first photo showed her sitting on a white post as the sun sets behind her, wearing a sexy, orange, string bikini and a sheer black coverup slipped over her shoulders and down to her wrists.
 The second photo is a full-body shot revealing more of the metallic-orange bikini, ample cleavage, and incredible, sculpted abs.
 Ora left little to the imagination and her fans were quick to rave about her enviable figure.